Julia-Tempering/Pigeons.jl/docs/src/output-normalization.md

 ## Normalization constant approximation in Pigeons

-As a side-product of parallel tempering, we automatically obtain an approximate the natural logarithm of the normalization constant ``\log Z``.
+As a side-product of parallel tempering, we automatically obtain an approximation of the logarithm of the normalization constant ``\log Z``.
 This is done automatically using the
 [stepping stone estimator](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3038348/) computed in [`stepping_stone()`](@ref).

 It is shown in the [standard output report](@ref output-reports) produced at each round: